botpress/botpress/docs/getting_started/trivia_skills.md

 ## Refactoring: Sub-flows

-We need to make that "See leaderboard" choice to show the leaderboard.
+We need to make the "See leaderboard" choice show the leaderboard.
 Although we know *how* to show the leaderboard (by calling the `render` action), we don't like to duplicate the same logic again and again.

 A quick solution would be to create an intermediary node that shows the leaderboard, then re-wire the last two nodes of the flow to this node: